Justia Lawyer Rating

 Additionally, after a judge finds someone guilty of stalking, the judge must issue an order prohibiting the defendant from contacting the victim or their family members.

-Defenses to Stalking Charges
+Defenses To Stalking Charges

 Like all crimes, stalking has a number of defenses that may apply.
 While every case is different, the following are common defenses to stalking charges: